 Favourite Time and Money-Saving Cooking Tips:

 One of my biggest time savers is making up and using master mixes.
 I love them.
-Master mixes cut prep mess in more than half and you’re always prepared to quickly put a meal together.
+Master mixes cut prep mess way down and you’re always prepared to quickly put a meal together.
 The following mixes are courtesy North Dakota State University and Utah State University.
 The Snackin Cake Master Mix is from one of my recent posts.
-All of them are quick and easy to make up, using products normally found in the home pantry or fridge.
-They also include different recipes for using them.
+All of them are quick and easy using products normally found in the home pantry or fridge.

 Ground Beef Master Mix – Used to quickly make dishes such as Stroganoff, Spaghetti, Enchilada Casserole, etc.